• Skip to Content

 Medical Assistant Courses

 Course introduces basic techniques and knowledge required to perform fundamental healthcare skills.
-Topics to include infection control, hand hygiene, vital signs, body mechanics, patient transfers, and oxygen therapy.
-Professional communication to obtain health history/ patient information and medical documentation will also be included.
+Topics include infection control, hand hygiene, vital signs, body mechanics, patient transfers and oxygen therapy.
+Professional communication to obtain health history/patient information and medical documentation will also be included.

 Fee: $25